yeti/manticore-django/README.md

 * `fabric`
 * `simplejson`

-These requirements should be listed in your `pip` requirements file:
+These requirements should be listed in your `requirements/requirements.txt` file:

 * Django 1.5 or higher
 * Mezzanine 1.4.3 or higher